Our Board

 Member-at-Large

-Darcie Jones joins the board of the Salem-Keizer High School Sports Booster Club, which sponsors The Beacons, as a fourth generation Salem native and lifelong supporter of kids.
+Darcie Jones is a fourth generation Salem native and lifelong supporter of kids.
 Her long career in the Salem-Keizer School District as a School Counselor has cemented her belief in the importance of helping every student find a “connector” to their school community, and athletics is invariably a valuable part of this mission.
 Unfortunately, many kids in the Salem-Keizer community face barriers to participation, many of which involve financial means, so joining the Board of S-KHSSBC was a natural next step for her.

 Darcie has a varied background in her involvement with athletics and her Salem-Keizer roots, and connection to those athletics, run very deep.
 Darcie grew up on the fields and courts of Salem-Keizer area schoolyards as the daughter of a Salem-Keizer student-athlete, teacher, coach, and administrator - Tom Pickens - who himself was a lifelong resident of Salem.
 Dad “got” athletics, Darcie “gets” athletics.
 She went on to support kids as a volunteer and staff member with Young Life, a non-denominational Christian organization, which motivated her to obtain a master’s degree in School Counseling from Oregon State University.
 A long and very distinguished career as a school counselor in the S-KSD followed.
 Before her retirement she served as a mentor for many of the counselors currently serving in district schools and became one of the S-KSD’s most valuable counseling resources, often called upon in times of school crisis.

-Darcie has been married to Bob Jones for 42 years.
-Bob, like dad, was an outstanding student-athlete, teacher, coach, and district administrator.
+Darcie has been married to Bob Jones since 1982.
+Bob, like her father, was an outstanding student-athlete, teacher, coach, and district administrator.
 Bob served as a coach of many sports at the high school level over many of those years, including football, boys and girls basketball and softball.
 The most important “assistant” a high school coach has throughout their coaching career is their spouse or significant other.
 Darcie was Bob’s most valuable “assistant” throughout his coaching career and, as a result, gained invaluable insight into the value of athletics in our high schools.
 She has seen many kids experience the difference that sports can make in their lives, including her own, now adult, children.

 Darcie and Bob are the proud parents of four adult children, whose athletic involvement has included football, cross country, boys and girls basketball, baseball and softball, track, and tennis.
 It is her hope that her two grandchildren will have the same opportunities to be involved with sports and other extra-curricular activities as they grow, which will take a commitment from us all to ensure ALL kids have the chance to participate.